Reload (Metallica album): Background and recording

 Reload was Metallica's final studio album to feature Newsted, who departed the band in January 2001 for "private and personal reasons".
 Since 1995, he had been collaborating with different artists and recording material at his own studio, The Chophouse, which Hetfield disliked.
-In 2000, while the other band members were spending time with their families, he had formed the group Echobrain and intended on releasing music with them, which Hetfield forbade.
+In 2000, while the other band members were spending time with their families, he had formed the group Echobrain and intended to release music with them, which Hetfield forbade.
 Newsted, amidst years of growing resentment, felt trapped in his role in Metallica and decided to leave.
-In later interviews, Hetfield and Ulrich felt Newsted remained isolated from the other members during his tenure in the band and never got close with them.
+In later interviews, Hetfield and Ulrich felt Newsted remained isolated from the other members during his tenure in the band and never got close to them.